cryptopeanutbutter/pharaohbot/README.md

    - `ADMIN_CHANNEL_ID`
    - `GUILD_ID`
    - Optional comma-separated `ADMIN_IDS`
-   - Set earning channel IDs later via slash commands if you prefer.
+   - Channel IDs can be filled later or configured at runtime with slash commands.

 ## 4. Create the Discord Application & Bot